-32. The countries note that application of compatible laws and procedures promotes better cooperation among chemical substance exporting and importing countries.
+- 32. The countries note that application of compatible laws and procedures promotes better cooperation among chemical substance and essential chemical precursor exporting and importing countries.
 It is necessary to strengthen cooperation on cross-border controls of precursors and essential chemicals.
-For this, it is necessary to have information and statistics on the production, marketing, licit use and diversion and seizure of those substances.
+For this, it is necessary to have information and statistics on the production, marketing, licit use and diversion and seizure of those substances. - 33.
+The countries of the hemisphere encourage OAS/CICAD to promote cooperation in controlling these substances and increase training for this purpose, including cooperation with the International Narcotics Control Board and other appropriate international agencies.

-- 33. The countries of the hemisphere encourage OAS/CICAD to promote cooperation in controlling these substances and increase training for this purpose, including cooperation with the International Narcotics Control Board and other appropriate international agencies. - 34.
-The countries of the hemisphere recognize the progress made in establishing stricter controls to prevent the movement of money and property derived from illicit activities and to facilitate the forfeiture of assets relating to such activities.
+- 34. The countries of the hemisphere recognize the progress made in establishing stricter controls to prevent the movement of money and property derived from illicit activities and to facilitate the forfeiture of assets relating to such activities.
 In this connection, the countries must take steps to keep criminal organizations from finding mechanisms to legalize the proceeds of crime. - 35.
-To accomplish this objective, the countries commit to carry out effective hemispheric cooperation, in the framework of both the OAS/CICAD and the Summit of the Americas, taking action compatible with the CICAD Model Regulations, the Buenos Aires Declaration of Principles and Plan of Action, and any future measures that may be agreed upon on the subject, particularly within the framework of the OAS or the United Nations. - 36.
+To accomplish this objective, the countries commit to carry out effective hemispheric cooperation, in the framework of both the OAS/CICAD and the Summit of the Americas, taking action compatible with the CICAD Model Regulations, the Buenos Aires Declaration of Principles and Plan of Action, the Plan of Action on counter money laundering measures from the twentieth special session of the UN General Assembly, and any future measures that may be agreed upon on the subject, particularly within the framework of the OAS or the United Nations.
+In this regard, the installation and consolidation of Financial Intelligence Units is essential. - 36.
 The smuggling of drugs and precursors and essential processing chemicals, particularly through ports and containerized cargo, is one of the fastest-growing problems at the international level.
 That is why every effort must be made to improve national control agencies and conclude international agreements to prevent these illicit activities.
 Such efforts include working through the OAS, the United Nations, the World Customs Organization and other international organizations. - 37.
 The countries of the hemisphere recognize that the smuggling of drugs, chemicals, weapons and explosives, and the cross-border movement of illicitly acquired assets by any means or method to avoid detection is a grave problem for our societies. - 38.
 The countries of the hemisphere also recognize that implementation of national programs and effective international cooperation in the area of information exchange, training and the conduct of operations to detect, track and confiscate these illicit shipments are, inter alia, important aspects of a comprehensive strategy to be developed with due respect for the sovereignty and territorial integrity of each country. - 39.
 Strengthening of measures for the control of weapons and explosives is among the priorities of the hemispheric anti-drug strategy.
 The countries of the hemisphere will undertake efforts to strengthen measures to control and monitor the trade in firearms, ammunition and explosives in order to avoid their diversion.
 To that end, they will promote communication between countries of origin and countries of destination regarding international transactions.